 Suggested for you

-FAQs from users: 'When is egg donation required?', 'How many IVF cycles should you do before using donor eggs?', 'Donor-egg IVF vs. adoption, which one is better?', 'If I use donor eggs, will the baby look like me?', 'Does a donor egg have my DNA?', 'How can I prepare for IVF with donor eggs?', 'What are the success rates with donor eggs in women over 40?', 'Do babies from egg donation share genes with the birth mother?', 'If I use donor eggs, will the baby be mine?', 'How successful is IVF with donor eggs?', 'Why does donor-egg IVF fail?', 'Can you get pregnant with donor eggs after menopause?', 'What are the miscarriage rates with donor eggs?', 'Can I use donor eggs from my sister?', 'How can recipients cope with feelings of regret after using donor eggs?', 'What are the most common pregnancy symptoms with donor eggs?', 'What are the risks of egg donation for recipients?', 'What is the relationship between epigenetics and egg donation?', 'Does a baby conceived via donor eggs resemble birth mom?' and 'I used donor eggs, when should I tell my child?'.
+FAQs from users: 'When is egg donation required?', 'How does Donor egg IVF work?', 'How many IVF cycles should you do before using donor eggs?', 'What are the risks of egg donation?', 'Donor-egg IVF vs. adoption, which one is better?', 'If I use donor eggs, will the baby look like me?', 'Does a donor egg have my DNA?', 'How can I prepare for IVF with donor eggs?', 'What are the success rates with donor eggs in women over 40?', 'Do babies from egg donation share genes with the birth mother?', 'If I use donor eggs, will the baby be mine?', 'How successful is IVF with donor eggs?', 'Why does donor-egg IVF fail?', 'Can you get pregnant with donor eggs after menopause?', 'What are the miscarriage rates with donor eggs?', 'Can I use donor eggs from my sister?', 'How can recipients cope with feelings of regret after using donor eggs?', 'What are the most common pregnancy symptoms with donor eggs?', 'What is the relationship between epigenetics and egg donation?', 'Does a baby conceived via donor eggs resemble birth mom?' and 'I used donor eggs, when should I tell my child?'.